luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Goal:** Meet with rescue organization to plan additional pages and record-keeping needs.

-**Note:** Before proceeding to Phase 9 (Timestamp Display & History), schedule a planning meeting with the rescue organization to discuss:
+**Note:** Before proceeding to Timestamp Display & History phase, schedule a planning meeting with the rescue organization to discuss:

 1. **Additional Record Types:**